ExpressionEngine/ExpressionEngine-User-Guide/source/modules/rte/control_panel/index.rst

 Enable the Rich Text Editor
 ===========================

-If "Yes", the Rich Text Editor will appear on any Channel Fields whose :ref:`channel-field-enable-rte` preference is enabled.
-If "No", the Rich Text Editor will not appear regardless of whether a Channel Field's :ref:`channel-field-enable-rte` preference is enabled.
+If "Yes", the Rich Text Editor will be applied to any Channel Fields of the :doc:`Textarea (Rich Text)</cp/admin/channels/custom_fields_edit>` fieldtype.
+If "No", the field will appear as a normal textarea instead.

 .. note:: If using the :doc:`/cp/sites/index`, this preference is per-site.